daniel-hauke/dcm_ei/README.md

 A new DCM to assess changes in E/I balance
 ===============
+This code implements a new DCM model, which allows inferring E/I balance parameters from M/EEG data and also shows simulations highlighting the effects of changing these parameters.

 Citing this code
 ---------------
-To cite this code please cite:
+To cite this code please cite: tbd

 This code uses the spm12 and the TAPAS toolboxes.
 Please, also cite these ressources:
 SPM12